Skip to main content

 Our iFeel technology is composed of different elements.

-The nodes are empowered with AI algorithms for human whole-body biomechanical estimation, and they collect motion tracking and kinematic data.
+The inertial sensors are empowered with AI algorithms for human whole-body biomechanical estimation, and they collect motion tracking and kinematic data.

 They are tiny, and we can easily insert them into our wearable devices.